 The maximum number of available objects cannot be changed during a J session.
 It is determined during the initialization.
 When J is started it tries to read first file j.par from the default directory (see 'During the first use' chapter): The first line must look like where the number gives the maximum number of named objects.
-The default is 5000.
+If j.par is not available, the default number of objects is 5000.

-Thereafter there can be any number of J commands executed directly (e.g. you can give symbolic names for colour indexes and line types used in graphics).
+Thereafter there can be in j.par file any number of J commands executed directly (e.g. you can give symbolic names for colour indexes and line types used in graphics, or you can give shortcuts for commands which are handy e.g. when including repeatedly certain sections from include files).
+If you want to go directly into a specific J-application, you can put into j.par the corresponding include command.